 - Each child must have at least one set of extra clothes at the center.
 These should also be labeled with the child’s name.

-Generations Teaching Generations has an Open Door Policy.
-Parents, guardians and family members of Generations Teaching Generations participants are always welcome to join in the fun.
-Please follow these guidelines to help us maintain the learning environment for the children:
+The GTG Preschool center has an Open Door Policy.
+Parents, guardians and family members of children who attend the center are always welcome to visit our center.
+Please follow these guidelines to help us maintain a high-quality learning environment for our children:

-- Please limit adult conversation in the children’s classroom.
+- Please limit adult conversation in the classrooms.

 - For extended conversations with the teachers, please leave a note in the teacher’s mailbox.
-The teacher will follow up with a call to set up a time to talk.
+The teacher will follow up with a call to set up a time to discuss concerns.